tyboe2013/KisiwaDesertScript/README.md

 ## Special Thanks
 - NhMarco for creating TemBot and making it possible to create LUA-Scripts
-- Mae for awesome Movement and help making these scripts.
+- Mae for awesome Movement, Vullfy detection and help making these scripts.
 Mae's Github: https://github.com/MaeBot
 - Slagathor for help with PixelDetection.
 Slagathor's Github: https://github.com/tyboe2013
 - The whole TemBot Team and the TemBot Community!